biomarkersParkinson/paradigma/docs/guides/sensor_requirements.md

 ## Important Notes on Validation

 > [!NOTE]
 > The specifications above represent **minimally validated requirements**.
-For example, while ParaDigMa works with accelerometer and gyroscope data sampled at 50 Hz, the effect on processing accuracy has not been empirically validated. **Higher sampling rates and sensor ranges generally improve accuracy.**
+For example, while ParaDigMa works with accelerometer and gyroscope data sampled at 50 Hz, the effect on processing accuracy has not been empirically validated.

 ---